realeyes-media/mp4pssh/README.md

 ## Contributing

-This repo is was written by [Matthew Thompson](https://github.com/realeyes-matthew) and is maintained by [RealEyes Media](http://realeyes.com), a Video Streaming consultancy based in Denver, CO, USA.
+This repo was written by [Matthew Thompson](https://github.com/realeyes-matthew) and is maintained by [RealEyes Media](http://realeyes.com), a Video Streaming consultancy based in Denver, CO, USA.
 Contributions are welcome via PRs.

 ### Testing